r-sinha25/DL-Project/README.md

 - Use **DeepBleed** (3D CNN) to generate segmentation masks, establishing ground truth for hemorrhage regions.
 - Process NIfTI CT images with a multi-GPU pipeline for fast inference.

-### **2.3 Multi-Label Classification**
+### **2.3 multi-class Classification**
-- A separate **multi-label classification model** was trained using a modified 3D UNet architecture.
+- A separate **multi-class classification model** was trained using a modified 3D UNet architecture.
 - The model predicts multiple hemorrhage subtypes and uses **Focal Loss** to address class imbalance.

 ### **2.4 Vision Transformer (ViT)**
-- Although initially intended for multi-label classification, the ViT failed to converge effectively on this task.
+- Although initially intended for multi-class classification, the ViT failed to converge effectively on this task.
 - It was not fine-tuned for classification but was instead used to explore **Grad-CAM explainability** outputs.

 ### **2.5 Evaluation Metrics**